gradio-app/gradio/guides/05_chatbots/01_creating-a-chatbot-fast.md

 ## Returning Complex Responses

-We mentioned earlier that in the simplest case, your **chat function** should return a `str` response.
-However, you can also return more complex
+We mentioned earlier that in the simplest case, your **chat function** should return a `str` response, which will be rendered as text in the chatbot.
+However, you can also return more complex responses as we discuss below:

-**Returning Image/Audio/Video Files**:
+**Returning Image, Audio, Video, or  Files**:

 You can also return a dictionary with a `path` key that points to a local file or a publicly available URL.